glovic/alx-zero_day/README.md

-This is the root README.md file for the alx-zero_day repository.
+This is the updated readme file, take note.
+Thank you